 Key features to look for:

-Automated Alerts: Notify teams when detractors respond so they can act fast.
+- Automated Alerts: Notify teams when detractors respond so they can act fast.

-Follow-Up Workflows: Trigger personalized emails, support tickets, or loyalty offers based on scores.
+- Follow-Up Workflows: Trigger personalized emails, support tickets, or loyalty offers based on scores.

 💡 Pro Tip: Speed matters.
 Responding to detractors within 24 hours can turn a negative experience into a positive one.
 It shows customers you're listening and value their input.
-For strategies on managing detractors, see our guide on nps detractors.
+For strategies on managing detractors, see our guide on NPS detractors.

-Look for integrations with:
+Look for integration capabilities with:

-6. Compare Pricing & Scalability
+6. Compare Pricing and Scalability

 NPS tools come with varying pricing structures, so it's important to find one that fits your budget while supporting future growth.